| Author | Message |

 I believe, a

-scheduler based verifying and "filtering" can't be done for obtaining a
+scheduler based verifying and "filtering" can't be done for

 high leveled secured validation.
 But could be wrong.